UPDATED - USB C Headsets - The cross over between Business & Leisure has started

 It seems like we were never going to see a change in USB type-A, you know that popular and very chunky robust USB jack plug which seemed to fit nearly every PC, Laptop, Printer etc. But then seemingly out of know where, USB C suddenly started to make tracks into pretty much all devices but especially small peripherals like smart phones and now, it's moved on to headsets, USB C headsets that is!

 Ok so before we start, the big question:

 Why is USB Type-C becoming the new “normal” in USB?

 Basically, the previous USB Type-A & Type-B (the other chunky one) have had to work by being “backwards compatible” with the use of multiple adapters with different ends.
 You probably have a box full in the office or at home.
 I know I have.
 Whereas Type-C is intended to replace both and is designed to be small enough to not require any adapters.

 The intention being, it will completely replace all other existing USB plus it’s a lot smaller, sleeker & mobile phone designers get given more space to play with.
 Note* Geek warning! – Don’t confuse USB "standards" like USB 2.0 etc with USB "types", the standard represents its speed and ability to transfer data where as the type refers to the shape and size of plug at the end.
 Ok back to USB headsets…..

 So what’s the impact on the existing USB headset market?

-They have introduced the Sennheiser / EPOS SC100 range and all are USB-C headsets
+They have introduced the Sennheiser / EPOS Adapt range and are both USB-C & USB headsets

 They’ve covered all the bases here for anyone needing connection to PC, Laptop or mobile.
 These noise cancelling headsets can be supplied with either standard USB type A, the new C-Type USB, and 3.5 mm jack pin.